dotnet/runtimelab/docs/workflow/building/coreclr/nativeaot.md

 - This branch contains a version of the WebAssembly compiler that creates LLVM from the clrjit to take advantage of RyuJit's optimizations specific to managed code, and its compiler infrastructure.
 It goes from RyuJIT IR -> LLVM instead of the older CoreRT way of CIL -> LLVM.
 - The work is of highly experimental nature.
 Bugs and not-yet-or-ever-to-be-implemented features are to be expected.
-- The build supporting a developer workflow currently only exists on Windows.
 - Do not attempt to build with the emscripten debug environment variable set.
 I.e do not `set EMCC_DEBUG=1` as the extra output will confuse the scripts.

 There are two kinds of binary artifacts produced by the build and needed for development: the runtime libraries and the cross-targeting compilers, ILC and RyuJit.
 They are built differently and separately.

 For the runtime libraries:
-- To build for web browsers, clone the [emsdk](https://github.com/emscripten-core/emsdk) repository and use the `emsdk.bat` script it comes with to [install](https://emscripten.org/docs/getting_started/downloads.html) (and optionally "activate", i. e. set the relevant environment variables permanently) the Emscripten SDK, which will be used by the native build as a sort of "virtualized" build environment.
+- To build for web browsers, clone the [emsdk](https://github.com/emscripten-core/emsdk) repository and use the `emsdk.[bat|sh]` script it comes with to [install](https://emscripten.org/docs/getting_started/downloads.html) (and optionally "activate", i. e. set the relevant environment variables permanently) the Emscripten SDK, which will be used by the native build as a sort of "virtualized" build environment.
   ```
   git clone https://github.com/emscripten-core/emsdk
   cd emsdk